lclaytont/hwp/portfolio_site/phase_2_tutorial/README.md

 #### Instructions for Converting Your Website to a Rails App

-In the projects folder, create a new Rails app using **Rails Composer**: `$ rails new personal_site_rails -m https://raw.github.com/RailsApps/rails-composer/master/composer.rb`
+In the projects folder, create a new Rails app using **Rails Composer**: `$ rails new portfolio_site_rails -m https://raw.github.com/RailsApps/rails-composer/master/composer.rb`

 Select the following options:
 1. Build a starter application?
 Choose `3` => Custom application (experimental)